 Heat oil in a pan. add the cumin seeds and crackle them.

-shaping and making samosa
+Assembling & shaping samosa

-Divided the dough 6 equal pieces.
+After resting the dough for 30 minutes, divide the dough in 6 equal pieces.

 Take each piece and roll in your palms first to make a smooth ball.

 Then roll it with a rolling pin keeping the thickness to 1 mm throughout.